testing-farm/gluetool/docs/source/DEVELOPMENT.rst

 Before moving on to the actual setup, there are few important notes:

 -  **The only supported and (sort of tested) way of installation and using ``gluetool`` is a separate virtual environment!** It may be possible to install ``gluetool`` directly somewhere into your system but we don't recommend that, we don't use it that way, and we don't know what kind of hell you might run into.
-Please, stick with ``virtualenv``.
+Please, stick with a ``virtualenv``.

+   Since ``gluetool`` and its dependencies are managed and installed with `Poetry <https://python-poetry.org/>`_, it will create a ``virtualenv`` for you.
+So you don't need to worry about that, but it's good to know the basics about how a ``virtualenv`` works and what it's used for.
+If you don't have Poetry installed or if you have any specific requirements, please see the `Poetry documentation <https://python-poetry.org/docs/>`_.

 -  The tested distributions (as in "we're using these") are either recent Fedora, RHEL or CentOS.
 You could try to install ``gluetool``